hhxc-0/loud_llama/README.md

-# LoudLlama
+# loud_llama

-LoudLlama is an AI voice assistant that utilizes Whisper for speech recognition, Ollama for large language model (LLM) capabilities, and XTTS for text-to-speech functionality.
+loud_llama is an AI voice assistant that utilizes Whisper for speech recognition, Ollama for large language model (LLM) capabilities, and XTTS for text-to-speech functionality.

 ## Table of Contents
 - [Setup](#setup)